WWU-AMM/2022-MaRDI-Workshop/pages/registration.md

 # Submit an abstract

+Please submit your abstract via [Indico](https://wwuindico.uni-muenster.de/event/1180/abstracts/).
+You will need to create an account for that.

-Abstract submission will open soon.
+Abstract submission closes **31.07.2022**.

 # Contact